 This mode is used for communication between reader/writer and RFID.
 Reader/writer is the master and RFID is the slave.
-Key commands are read and write commands to non-volatile memory of RFID.
+Key commands are read and write commands to FeRAM of RFID.
 This mode allows batteryless operations that use only the power supplied from the antenna of reader/writer.